Trends of Neutron Skins and Radii of Mirror Nuclei from First Principles

-Here, $V_{ij}$ and $V_{ijk}$ are the nucleon-nucleon (NN) and three-nucleon (NNN) potentials, respectively, the former of which also includes the Coulomb force.
-Interactions used in this work are derived from chiral effective field theory (EFT)~\cite{epelbaum2009,machleidt2011,hebeler2011,ekstrom2013,entem2015,epelbaum2015,huther2020,soma2020}.
-The CC calculations use three different chiral interactions.
+Here, $V_{ij}$ and $V_{ijk}$ are the nucleon-nucleon and three-nucleon potentials, respectively, the former of which also includes the Coulomb force.
+Interactions used in this Letter are derived from chiral effective field theory (EFT)~\cite{epelbaum2009, machleidt2011, hebeler2011, ekstrom2013, entem2015, epelbaum2015, huther2020, soma2020}.
+As this work focuses on bulk properties of nuclei, we choose a subset of chiral interactions that have been shown to accurately reproduce these quantities.
 The first, N$^2$LO$_{\rm sat}$~\cite{ekstrom2015}, was optimized to few-body observables as well as radii and ground-state energies of selected carbon and oxygen isotopes.
-The second and third, $\Delta$N$^2$LO$_{\rm GO}(394)$ and $\Delta$N$^2$LO$_{\rm GO}(450)$~\cite{payne2019,bagchi2020,jiang2020}, include explicit $\Delta$-isobars and were optimized to few-body observables and properties of nucleonic matter, and use momentum cutoff of $\Lambda=394$~MeV/c and $\Lambda=450$~MeV/c, respectively.
+The second and third, $\Delta$N$^2$LO$_{\rm GO}(394)$ and $\Delta$N$^2$LO$_{\rm GO}(450)$~\cite{payne2019, bagchi2020, jiang2020}, include explicit $\Delta$ isobars and were optimized to few-body observables and properties of nucleonic matter, and use momentum cutoff of $\Lambda=394$~MeV/$c$ and $\Lambda=450$~MeV/$c$, respectively.